Chicago Wrongful Death Lawyers

 Wrongful Death Attorneys

-Wrongful death is a legal term to describe the death of a person due to negligent or intentional actions by another entity or individual.
-Under the premise of wrongful death, several parties can file a claim and obtain compensation.
-The death of a loved one results in more than monetary losses, and we will account for the emotional strain on the family and the financial stress.
-The economic recovery will help reduce the burden the family has to take on resulting from this loss.
+Of course, the death of a loved one results in more than monetary losses, and we will account for the emotional distress placed on the family along with the financial stress.
+An economic recovery can help reduce the burden the family has to bear as a result of this loss.

-Do not wait for the insurance company or other party to reach out to you and offer you monetary compensation; these entities do not have your best interests in mind.
+Do not wait for the insurance company or other party to reach out to you and offer monetary compensation; these entities do not have your best interests in mind.
 Instead, contact our Chicago wrongful death lawyers to discuss your legal options.
-We can assess whether you have a valid wrongful death claim and begin the process of seeking justice for your loved one.
+We can explain whether you have a valid wrongful death claim and begin the process of seeking justice for your loved one.

 If an accident results in a fatality, a wrongful death claim may be brought by the family of the victim.

-Common Types of Cases that Lead to Wrongful Death
+Common Types of Cases that Lead to Wrongful Death Claims in Chicago

 Some of the most common types of cases that lead to wrongful death are car accidents, slips and falls, workplace accidents, and medical malpractice.
+Let's look at each of these negligent situations in more detail.

 When a Car Accident Causes Wrongful Death

-Wrongful death caused by a car accident can occur at the scene of the accident or later on when the victim succumbs to their injuries.
-Although fatal car accidents are often caused by drunk drivers, distracted drivers, and speeding, almost any type of car accident can cause a fatal collision.
 Some of the most common injuries from car accidents that later lead to wrongful death are traumatic brain injuries, spinal cord injuries, and internal injuries.
 If your loved one passes away from complications due to their injury, it still falls under the umbrella of wrongful death.
 As such, the at-fault party can still be sued for their negligence.

 Wrongful Death Due to Slip and Fall Accidents